dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ### Declarative Security Decorators

 Operon supports declarative, role-based security.
 Methods are decorated with a list of roles (as strings), and access to the method is not authorized unless the authenticated user has at least one role on the list.
-A role list can also be provided as a class-level default with `@DefaultRequiredRoles()`, in which case it applies to any Operon method in the class that does not override the defaults with its own `@RequiredRoles()` list.
+A role list can also be provided as a class-level default with `@DefaultRequiredRole()`, in which case it applies to any Operon method in the class that does not override the defaults with its own `@RequiredRole()` list.

-#### `@RequiredRoles`
+#### `@RequiredRole`
 Specifies the list of required roles for the decorated method.
 In order to execute the method, the authenticated user must have at least one role on the specified list.

 ```typescript